LorenzoMonti/LorenzoMonti/README.md

 ## Hi there 👋

 #### *Postdoc at National Institute for Astrophysics.*
-Curently working on Machine Learning and Deep Learning models applied to the RR Lyrae stars time-series photometry.
+I'm currently using Machine Learning and Deep Learning techniques to study the light variations of RR Lyrae stars and their astrophysical parameters (like metallicity, and distance).
+These stars act like cosmic lighthouses, helping us measure distances in the universe.
+By training algorithms to recognize patterns in their brightness over time, we can classify different types of stars and estimate their physical properties, supporting large astronomical projects like Gaia.

 #### 📫 How to reach me